thisguycodez/python-madlibs/ReadMe.md

 ```

-* FROM NOW ON WE WILL USE PRINT TO DISPLAY OUR VALUES TO THE CONSOLE
+## FROM NOW ON WE WILL USE PRINT TO DISPLAY OUR VALUES TO THE CONSOLE

 > 3. Strings, Integers , Floats , and Booleans - Data Types:

 * 3a.)
-String{a sequence of characters within quotes}
+String{a sequence of characters within quotes} ...I will print this out below
 ```python
 print('This is a String' , "I'm a string 2")
 ```
 * 3b.)
-Integer{regular number} solid numbers only(NO COMMAS)
+Integer{regular number} solid numbers only(NO COMMAS)...I will print this out below
 ```python
 print(24 or 2400)
 ```
 * 3c.)
-Float{decimals}
+Float{decimals}...I will print this out below
 ```python
 print(5.1 or 33.33)
 ```
 * 3d.)
-Boolean{One of the two values - True or False}
+Boolean{One of the two values - True or False}...I will print this out below
 ```python
 print(True or False)
 ```
 ___

-> step 2: Try writing the syntax yourself below where you see the following lines of comments:
+> 4. Try writing the syntax yourself in the ~test1.py~ file:

 ```python
 # Try it your self......